Hayden's Ferry Review

 General Notes on Submission:

-• Please send one submission per genre at a time, and wait for a response before you submit additional work.
+• For our WEB issues: please send one submission at a time, and wait for a response before you submit additional work.
 If you submit more than one submission, we will not read the second one.

 • Simultaneous submissions are welcome.
 If your work is accepted elsewhere, please notify the editors immediately by adding a message to your submission in Submittable.